lukelbd/climate-benchmarks/README.md

 <!-- parallel multi-dimensional array computations. -->

 ## MATLAB
-MATLAB (MAtrix LABoratory) is a tried-and-tested, proprietary, high-level data science language -- the language of choice for engineers and scientists over the last few decades.
+MATLAB (MATrix LABoratory) is a tried-and-tested, proprietary, high-level data science language -- the language of choice for engineers and scientists over the last few decades.
 But with the emergence of the free, open-source programming language "Python" as a scientific computing